 - Best cycling jerseys: Top 10 cycling tops to ride in comfort throughout the year

-As mentioned earlier, the Canyon Speedmax CF 8.0 Di2 is an aero bike and was designed to go fast – but only if you are in aero position, using the aero handles.
+As mentioned earlier, the Canyon Speedmax CF 8.0 Di2 is an aero bike and was designed to go fast – but only if you are in aero position, leaning onto the aero bars.
 There are drop bars, of course, but if you're after speed, you'd better get used to getting into a more aggressive riding position.

 Riding in said position is not the most comfortable thing in the world but the Canyon Speedmax CF 8.0 Di2 will make it as painless as possible.
 Almost everything can be adjusted on the bike: seat-height, the angle and position of the saddle, the angle of the handlebar, the length of the aero bars, you name it.
 Racing position will never be truly comfortable but on the Canyon Speedmax CF 8.0 Di2, it will at least be bearable.

 The Shimano Ultegra Di2 groupset provides silky-smooth electric shifting which can be operated with the buttons on the aero bars (left hand – front, right hand – rear).
-But that is not all: the rear derailleur can also be adjuted with the buttons on the drop bar.
-This makes the Canyon Speedmax CF 8.0 Di2 perfect even for commuting; not necessarily for urban commuting but for going the distance and commute between cities on the road.
+But that is not all: the rear derailleur can also be adjusted with the buttons on the drop bar.
+This makes the Canyon Speedmax CF 8.0 Di2 a good choice even for commuting; not necessarily for urban commuting but for going the distance and commute between cities on the road.